How to learn Japanese for beginners: 16 tips to get started

 2. Build a Daily Study Routine

 A daily routine is the key to steady progress in learning Japanese.
 Even 15–30 minutes a day can help you internalize vocabulary and grammar over time.
-By studying regularly, you’re keeping the language fresh in your mind and making consistent improvements.
+To study Japanese effectively, consistency is essential—regular exposure keeps the language fresh in your mind and helps you build a solid foundation while making consistent improvements.

 This is much better than cramming 8 hours in a single day back like studying for an exam at the very last minute in school, which tends to backfire for language learning as you will forget most of the words you learn a week later.
 (Or even in a situation where you are forced to apply what you’ve learned)